"Agile marketing" is admittedly a sexy buzzword, but it's one that actually lives up to its reputation.

 These success stories may make you want to run out and go Agile right this very minute, and I won't be the one to stop you, but I will remind you that it's not a quick fix.

-Learning the ins and outs of a true Agile system take time, and your first sprint will feel more like a crawl.
+Learning the ins and outs of a true Agile system takes time, and your first sprint will feel more like a crawl.

 But in the long run, Agile marketing can help marketing departments of just about any shape and size be more efficient, serve their customers better, and be more fully integrated into the work of the business as a whole.